Kreider proud of how Rangers' call-ups have stepped up

 Kreider, who on Thursday was chosen to play in the NHL All-Star Game, was worried he picked the wrong corner to shoot on against San Jose goalie Adin Hill.
 But the puck went in, for his 22nd goal, and a 1-0 lead at 10:25 of the first period.
 His 23 goals had him tied for third-most in the league entering Friday.

-Schneider scored his first professional goal with his parents in attendance to see it.
+Schneider scored his first NHL goal with his parents in attendance to see it.
 He spent his time in the postgame media availability unable to suppress a smile.

 "The whole day, I was quite jittery,’’ Schneider said.
 "I couldn’t really sit still.
 My nap wasn’t too great.
 I came to the rink and same thing, I had nerves, and I was just trying to try to stay in the moment.
 And when I got on the ice for warm up, it became a little bit more real.
 And then I don’t think it hit me until my first shift to the game.
 And then I felt like after that I settled in, and I got a little bit more confident as the game went on.’’